-Prince Harry says ‘silence is betrayal’ in first glimpse of ITV interview
+Prince Harry says he wants ‘a family, not an institution’

 He also refers to the “leaking and the planting” of evidence that was previously mentioned in Harry & Meghan.

-The Duke also opens about how he wants a “family, not an institution”.
+The Duke also opens up about how he wants a “family, not an institution”.

-In a similar sentiment to that portrayed in the Netflix series, Harry claims that he and Meghan have been kept as “villains” and while “they have shown absolutely no willingness to reconcile”.
+In a similar sentiment to that portrayed in the Netflix series, Harry claims that he and Meghan have been portrayed as “villains” and while “they have shown absolutely no willingness to reconcile”.
 It is unclear who he is referring to when he says “they”.

 Filmed in California where the duke now lives with Meghan and their two children, Archie and Lilibet, the interview promises to go into “unprecedented depth and detail” about his life in and outside the royal family.